sourcegraph/handbook/content/talent/hiring/interview_process.md

 To create a job description, plesae use [this template](https://docs.google.com/document/d/1rJAYyARbegvvH_e-VTrHoFhU9cDG5WfHov3L12NeCO8/edit).

-Best practices for writing a job description:
+Best practices for writing a job description
 - Be mindful of the words you use!
 [Here is a list](https://docs.google.com/document/d/1HOLapvWgrD361l2u50nms_q_SZzU__IGxZSj9-1OZbM/edit) of commonly used words that deter underrepresented candidates from applying, as well as inclusive word replacements.
 - Use “you” and “we” statements over indirect phrases like “ideal candidate.”
 - Keep descriptions and bullets short.